iomesh/docs/docs/advanced-functions/external-storage.md

 ## External Storage vis CSI

 After the access point is configured, IOMesh can provide storage externally to a Kubernetes cluster.
 However, before doing this, it is necessary to install the IOMesh CSI driver in the cluster using the instructions provided below.
-Please note that the deployment should be online.
+Note that the installation should be online.

 > **_NOTE_**: To use this function, the external Kubernetes cluster should be able to access IOMesh `DATA_CIDR` that was configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites.md).

+1. Set up [`open-iscsi`](../deploy-iomesh-cluster/setup-worker-node.md) on the worker nodes of the external Kubernetes cluster.

-1. Add the Helm chart repository.
+2. Add the Helm chart repository.
     ```shell
     helm repo add iomesh http://iomesh.com/charts
     ```
-2. Export the IOMesh CSI Driver configuration file `csi-driver.yaml`.
+3. Export the IOMesh CSI Driver configuration file `csi-driver.yaml`.
     ```shell
     helm show values iomesh/csi-driver > csi-driver.yaml
     ```
-3. Edit the following fields in `csi-driver.yaml`.
+4. Edit the following fields in `csi-driver.yaml`.
     ```yaml
     nameOverride: "iomesh-csi-driver"
         # ...